Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: The case .

 \section{The case $\frac{1}{2}<s_c<1$.}

 In this section, we rule out the almost periodic solutions in the case $1/2<s_c<1$.
-The main technical tool we use is a long-time Strichartz estimate, which will be proved in subsection \ref{s1/2-1,1}.
-In subsection \ref{s1/2-1,2},we prove a frequency-localized Lin-Strauss Morawetz inequality, which we use in subsection \ref{s1/2-1,3} to rule out the almost periodic solutions.
+The key tool employed is a long-time Strichartz estimate, which will be established in subsection \ref{s1/2-1,1}.
+In subsection \ref{s1/2-1,2}, we derive a frequency-localized Lin-Strauss Morawetz inequality, and in subsection \ref{s1/2-1,3}, we use it to exclude almost periodic solutions.